espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Merciful Elixir.md

 You mix a special additive into your elixir that calms the drinker's body and mind.

-The elixir of life attempts to counteract one fear effect or one effect imposing the [[Paralyzed]] condition on the drinker using the item's level and a counteract modifier equal to your class DC - 10.
+The elixir of life attempts to counteract one fear effect or one effect imposing the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Paralyzed]] condition on the drinker using the item's level and a counteract modifier equal to your class DC - 10.